rust-lang/cargo/src/doc/man/cargo-fetch.md

 If a `Cargo.lock` file is available, this command will ensure that all of the git dependencies and/or registry dependencies are downloaded and locally available.
-Subsequent Cargo commands never touch the network after a `cargo fetch` unless the lock file changes.
+Subsequent Cargo commands will be able to run offline after a `cargo fetch` unless the lock file changes.

 If the lock file is not available, then this command will generate the lock